LearnWithLlew/RefactoringToCleanerCode.net/Course.md

 - Automated refactorings "only"
 - Commit after each refactoring
-- Every commit prefixed with `r -    `
+- Every refactoring commit prefixed with `r -    `
 - Rotate typist on commit

 ## Improvement Loop